Russ Harvey Consulting - Computer and Internet Services

 Paragraphs & Line Breaks

-The HTML used for line breaks is <br>.
-While the <p> tag creates a blank line after the text the <br> doesn't.
+<br> is the HTML element used for line breaks.
+While the <p> tag creates a blank line after the text, the <br> doesn't.

 Lines Separated by <p>